MPhil Latin American Studies

-- State, organized crime and drug trafficking in Latin America
+- Revolution and Counterrevolution in Cold-War Latin America

 In the second year, students complete a 30,000 word thesis.
 The thesis is an in-depth research project, and will train students to apply theory to empirical study of their selected topic.
 A list of past thesis titles is available here.
-From the 2018 intake, students will take two further exams in their second year, or by agreement with the relevant department, take a methodology or other papers from an appropriate MPhil in another discipline at Oxford University.
-Students will be required to attend an oral exam.
+From the 2018 intake, students will take two further courses in their second year, or by agreement with the relevant department, take a methodology or other papers from an appropriate MPhil in another discipline at Oxford University.

 A lively programme of LAC seminars and conferences with visiting speakers complements the MPhil programme, and students are encouraged to make the most of these opportunities to meet with and learn from fellow Latin Americanists.